erwanlecarpentier/git/README.md

 - L2F::passive_pilot for L2F::pilot

 * Using the library
-Example provided in the '/demo/main.cpp' file
+Example provided in the 'demo/main.cpp' file

 * Extending the library
 The library can be extended by defining new aircrafts, new steppers, new pilots or new flight zones.
 To do so, create your own classes that inherits from the L2F::aircraft, L2F::stepper, L2F::pilot or L2F::flight_zone basic classes (or any of the already defined classes in the respective directories).
-Then you can just place the corresponding files in the respective directories and start using them.
+Afterwards one can start ones implementation with the constraint that the pure virtual inherited methods necessarily have to be implemented.